dhsolver/laravel-api/docs/Restore.md

 To run the backup script you can use the custom Artisan command itourmobile:restore.
 The command requires one parameter, which is the password to reset all of the users to.
 This should be secure!

-In order to ensure there are no issues with duplicate users, it is best to do this with an empty database.
-You should run a fresh migration first.

 ```
 php artisan itourmobile:restore {password}
 ```